Infrared signature of active massive black holes in nearby dwarf galaxies: Mid-infrared colours of nearby galaxies

-In our analysis, we used mid-infrared colors to identify AGN in our sample.
-One advantage of using images in the mid-infrared is that it allows one to detect both unobscured (type~1) and obscured (type~2) AGN.
-The mid-infrared selection of unobscured AGN relies upon distinguishing the approximately power-law AGN spectrum from the black body stellar spectrum of galaxies \citep[which peaks at rest-frame 1.6\mum;][Figure 3]{assef10} using its red mid-infrared colors.
-As dust emission peaks in the infrared, the obscured AGN will simply have redder mid-infrared colors.
-In this regard, it is important to note that most surveys of AGN in dwarf galaxies that have previously been undertaken have been carried out in the optical.
-Therefore, optical studies are biased towards observing mainly only type~1 AGN, even though the unified AGN model \citep{antonucci93,urry95} predicts that type~1 AGN should outnumber type~2 by a factor of $\sim$3 \citep[e.~g.,][]{comastri95, treister04, ballantyne11}.
+For this work, we used mid-infrared colours to identify the AGN in our sample.
+One advantage of using images in the mid-infrared is that both unobscured (type~1) and obscured (type~2) AGN are detected.
+The mid-infrared selection of unobscured AGN relies upon distinguishing the approximately power-law AGN spectrum from the black-body stellar spectrum of galaxies \citep[which peaks at rest-frame 1.6 $\mu$m;][Figure 3]{assef10} using its red mid-infrared colours.
+It is important to note that most of the previous surveys of AGN in dwarf galaxies have been carried out in the optical.
+Optical studies are biased towards observing primarily type~1 AGN, even though the unified AGN model \citep{antonucci93,urry95} predicts that type~2 AGN should outnumber type~1 by a factor of $\sim$3 \citep[e.g.,][]{comastri95, treister04, ballantyne11}.
 Another advantage to working with mid-infrared data is that they allow AGN to be easily distinguished from stars and galaxies.

 The infrared magnitudes of our galaxies were obtained from the Wide-field Infrared Survey Explorer \citep[WISE;][]{wright10} All-Sky Release Source Catalog.
-This catalog contains positions and photometry at 3.4 (W1), 4.6 (W2), 12 (W3) and 22 (W4) micron for 563,921,584 point-like and resolved objects detected on the Atlas Intensity images.
-The photometry in this catalogue was performed using point source profile-fitting and multi-aperture photometry and the estimated sensitivities are 0.068, 0.098, 0.86 and 5.4 mJy (5$\sigma$) at 3.4, 4.6, 12 and 22 micron in unconfused regions on the ecliptic plane.
+This catalogue contains positions and photometry at 3.4 (W1), 4.6 (W2), 12 (W3) and 22 (W4) $\mu$m for 563,921,584 point-like and resolved objects detected on the Atlas Intensity images.
+The photometry in this catalogue was performed using point source profile-fitting and multi-aperture photometry and the estimated sensitivities are 0.068, 0.098, 0.86 and 5.4 mJy (5$\sigma$) at 3.4, 4.6, 12 and 22 $\mu$m in unconfused regions on the ecliptic plane.
 J2000 positions and uncertainties were reconstructed using the 2MASS Point Source Catalog as astrometric reference.
-Astrometric accuracy is approximately 0.2 arcsec root-mean-square on each axis with respect to the 2MASS reference frame for sources with signal-to-noise ratio greater than forty.
+Astrometric accuracy is approximately 0.2 arcsec root-mean-square on each axis with respect to the 2MASS reference frame for sources with signal-to-noise ratio (S/N) greater than forty.